operator-framework/operator-sdk/doc/proposals/scorecard-user-tests.md

 example, `scorecard_function_length` would check that each field listed under it matches the specified length (like `nodes: 4`).
 If the yaml key does not start with `scorecard_function_`, we do a simple match (like `status.readyReplicas: 4`).

-This design would allow us to replace the old "Operator actions are reflected in status" (which would be tested by the `expected_status` check) and
+This design would allow us to replace the old "Operator actions are reflected in status" (which would be tested by the `expected/status` check) and
-"Writing into CRs has an effect" (which would be tested by the `exptected_resources` check) tests.
+"Writing into CRs has an effect" (which would be tested by the `exptected/resources` check) tests.

 ## User facing usage (if needed)